 Surveying Digital Capacities

 In the latter months of 2015, the survey was piloted with approximately 20 test respondents.
 We also consulted a number of international digital scholars and practitioners.
-Feedback from the pilot was incorporated into the final draft administered to the sample in early 2016.
+Feedback from the pilot was incorporated into the final version administered to the sample in early 2016.
 The survey included a total of 2,073 participants.
 We requested the survey provider provide a panel broadly representative, in terms of age groups, gender and geography, of the general population aged 12 and over usually residing in Australia.
 Geographic considerations included an urban/rural distinction within each State.
 Additional quotas were implemented for the boosted sample of young people to ensure a gender balance among the 12 to 14 year olds and the 15 to 17 year olds subsamples.
 As the panel provider recruited participants online, our sample is expected to be skewed towards Australian residents and households with comparatively high digital capacities.
 This caveat is signficant to the interpretation of our results below.

 We present our survey findings in three sections.
 In the first section, we present our descriptive data.
 In the second section, we show exploratory correlations obtained from direct tests of relationships between variables, and the results of principal component analyses.
 These examine the coherence of the indicator groupings within issues, and explore the variables that most contribute to variances in sample responses.
 In the third section, we discuss how these results are used to compose a simple index that summarises responses to the individual indicators, both under the four issue categories and for the instrument as a whole.